Chinese Ritual Bronzes

 The Gui vessels of the Western Zhou have a complex shape with two bodies.
 The upper part is bellied, between two large handles.
 The base is a parallelepiped with sharp right angles.
 The entire surface is decorated on both parts.

-A beautiful specimen is estimated $ 2M, for sale by Sotheby's in New York on September 17, lot 3.
-Executed 3000 years ago, this zuo bao yi gui food vessel has a peculiarity: the Taotie eyes of the base are all on both sides of the edges, increasing the hypnotic power.
+A beautiful specimen was sold for $ 6.7M from a lower estimate of $ 2M by Sotheby's on September 17, 2013, lot 3.
+Executed ca 1000 BCE, this zuo bao yi gui food vessel has a peculiarity: the Taotie eyes of the base are all on both sides of the edges, increasing the hypnotic power.

 The wording Warring States wrongly evokes anarchy.
 This period instead opened up China to new life styles through the development of Confucianism and Taoism.
 The traditional sacrificial or funeral rites persist while taking into account the observation of nature and medicine.
 The taotie, which expressed the mystery of the spirits, disappear from the bronze vessels.